lookit/lookit-api/docs/source/local-frame-development.md

 To fetch the identifier of the study, you can use the API.
 To fetch studies, navigate to <http://localhost:8000/api/v1/studies>.
 Copy the id of the study you created earlier.

 Now, you can navigate to <http://localhost:4200/exp/studies/study_id/preview>, replacing study_id with the id you obtained from the API.
+(For simplicity, bookmark this link while you're working!)

 ## Participating in a study

 To participate in a study locally, you need demographic data and a child attached to the logged in user, as well as a study.
 Video data is saved and responses are saved to your local server.
 The URL for participating is `studies/study_uuid/child_uuid`.
 To fetch studies, navigate to <http://localhost:8000/api/v1/studies/>.
 Copy the id of the study you created earlier.
 To fetch children, navigate to <http://localhost:8000/api/v1/children/>.
 Copy the id of your child.

 Finally, to participate in a study, navigate to <http://localhost:4200/studies/study_id/child_id>, replacing study_id and child_id with the ids you obtained from the API.
+(For simplicity, bookmark this link while you're working!)

 ## Using https